Publishing Historical Records in Collaborative Digital Editions

 - Quality and extent of the proposed collaboration, including qualifications of staff, and its ability to enhance, build upon, and include the capacities of all participants.
 (25 percent)

 - Coherence, effectiveness, and reasonableness of the proposed work plan and budget, including strategies, methods, and plans for online publication.
 (25 percent)

 - Quality and extent of community and end-user engagement and input.
 (15 percent)

 After submitting a proposal, do not discuss the pending application to the NHPRC with any Member of the Commission.
 Commission members must ensure fair and equitable treatment of all applications and do not discuss proposals with individual applicants.

 Grants are contingent upon available appropriated funds.
 In some cases, the Commission will adjust grant amounts depending upon the number of recommended proposals and total budget.
 The Commission may recommend that the Archivist approve the proposal and extend an offer of a grant with applicable terms and conditions, or it may recommend rejection of the proposal.
-Grant applicants will be notified within 2 weeks after the Archivist's decision.

 In order to ensure that you can manage a grant, applicants should review the Federal grant administration rules and regulations governing grants from the NHPRC listed in the Administering an NHPRC Grant section.